 How to evaluate the quality of food composition data and food composition tables?

-The edible factors prepared by ESN in 2012 will be revised and will be applied to SUA/fish and HCES data.
+The edible factors prepared by ESN in 2012, presented as a coefficient, will be revised and will be applied to SUAs/fish and HCES data.

-However, it is important to note that for some foods reported in the SUA list, two different types of edible portion will be needed:
+However, it is important to note that for some foods reported in the SUAs list, two different types of edible portion will be needed:

 For more specific issues on the attribution of the EP coefficients, please refer to the document “Establishing default edible coefficients – specific situations“

-The Nutrient Conversion Tables will include energy (kcal and kJ), water, total protein, total fat, available carbohydrates calculated by difference, total dietary fiber, alcohol and ash.
+The Nutrient Conversion Tables will include energy (kcal), water, total protein, total fat, available carbohydrates calculated by difference, total dietary fiber, alcohol and ash.
 Energy and available carbohydrates will be calculated according to the following formulas:

 Note 1: if the value calculated for CHOAVLDF is negative (<0), it should be set to 0 (zero) before calculating the energy.
 For further derails please refer to the item “Assumptions for specific foods and components“)